jordanconway/runner-determinator-pid-controller/README.md

 ## TODO

-- [ ] Implement automatic fetching of current LF runner percentage from [pytorch/test-infra#5132](https://github.com/pytorch/test-infra/issues/5132)
+- [x] Implement automatic fetching and setting of current LF runner percentage from [pytorch/test-infra#5132](https://github.com/pytorch/test-infra/issues/5132)
-  - This will allow the PID controller to know the current baseline percentage before making adjustments
+  - The PID controller now dynamically uses the latest rollout percentage from the issue comment
-  - Need to parse the YAML configuration from the issue's first comment
+  - The YAML configuration is parsed from the issue's first comment
-  - Should update the baseline percentage whenever the issue is updated
+  - The baseline percentage is updated whenever the script runs
-- [ ] Implement automatic setting of LF runner percentage from the above issue.

 ## Installation